Memory.ai, the startup behind time-tracking app Timely, raises $14M to build more AI-based productivity apps – TechCrunch

 And, serendipitously — or maybe because this is some kind of zeitgeist — this is also playing into what Memory.ai has built and is building.

-Mathias Mikkelsen, the Oslo-based founder of Memory.ai, first came up for his idea for Timely (which had also been the original name of the whole startup) when he was working as a designer in the ad industry, one of those jobs that needed to track what he was working on, and for how long, in order to get paid.
+Mathias Mikkelsen, the Oslo-based founder of Memory.ai, first came up with his idea for Timely (which had also been the original name of the whole startup) when he was working as a designer in the ad industry, one of those jobs that needed to track what he was working on, and for how long, in order to get paid.

 He said he knew the whole system as it existed was inefficient: “I just thought it was insane how cumbersome and old it was.
 But at the same time how important it was for the task,” he said.